 I’ve long had an attraction to winter as a subject for art.
 It’s my favorite season, fondly remembered from my Canadian childhood, one I sought out again quite deliberately in moving to Finland.
-I’ve spent years thinking and reading about winter, its symbols and significance, its music, and the philosophical ponderings in engenders.
+I’ve spent years thinking and reading about winter, its symbols and significance, its music, and the philosophical ponderings it engenders.
 I have “a mind of winter”, in the words of the poet Wallace Stevens.
-So when at long last I came to write a concertante piece for my wife’s instrument, the kantele, which she calls “the essence of winter”, the theme was an obvious choice.
+So when I sat down to write a concertante piece for the kantele, whose sound Hedi Viisma describes as “the essence of winter”, the theme was an obvious choice.

 The title and five-part form were neatly supplied by Adam Gopnik’s 2011 essay collection Winter: Five Windows on the Season.
 It wasn’t my specific aim to describe in narrative form the ideas explored in Gopnik’s book, which is about how society constructs, understands and experiences winter, although I did find much to think about in his writings.
 Starting from his pithy chapter titles, I simply let sound images flow that felt like winter as distilled through those words, and gathered the resulting fragments and visions into a whole.
 The resulting piece isn’t so much a concerto as a suite, casting the kantele in as many different lights as possible within each brief movement, as well as constantly varying its relationship to the small string orchestra that provides the “scenery”.